 Photogrammetry also plays a part in crime investigation.
 It can help to document and measure precise data about a crime scene and determine what was physically possible.
 There are also many photogrammetric experts that can assist in the courtroom.

-8. Construction and Mining
+Streamlining Construction and Mining with 3D Terrain Modeling

 Project engineers and contractors can use accurate 3D models to monitor and plan their worksites.
 The information from a photogrammetric model can help create a smart worksite with sensors and safety features that improve the environment.
 These models work in tandem with connected vehicles.